-Located at the entrance to the Sanctuary Gardens, the Tea Temple is a tea house and cafe, healing centre, information desk, library, natural health and new-age shop, cinema, music stage, lounge room and private evening venue all in one… a beautiful multi-purpose space!
+Located at the entrance to the Sanctuary Gardens, the Tea Temple is a tea house and cafe, healing space, information desk, library, natural health and new-age shop, cinema, music stage, lounge room and private evening venue all in one… a beautiful multi-purpose space!
 We serve a variety of teas, shakes, snacks and a simple, deliciously healthy lunch menu.

 You can visit the Tea Temple for information about everything that is happening at the Sanctuary.
 The Tea Temple is open between 10am and 6pm from Sunday to Friday.